Health & Safety

 termite allergens cause health issues

 How does direct contact with termites affect human health?
-While termites don’t directly transmit diseases to humans, they can trigger allergic reactions and irritative responses in some people.
+While termites don’t directly transmit diseases to humans, they can trigger allergic reactions and irritative reactions in some people.
+If you’re sensitive to termite allergens, you might experience skin rashes or respiratory symptoms from exposure to their droppings (frass) and saliva.

 You’ll want to be particularly careful about airborne particles from termite activity, as these can irritate your mucous membranes, including your eyes and throat.
 Living in poorly ventilated homes with prolonged termite exposure can significantly increase your risk of respiratory issues.
+Some people have suffered asthma attacks due to termite-related allergens.
+While direct infections from termites are extremely rare, the allergens they produce can cause significant discomfort, especially if you’re already prone to allergies or have respiratory sensitivities.

 The Hidden Respiratory Risks of Termite Infestations